cbrown5/cbrown5.github.io/_posts/2016-06-22-rstats-for-coral-reefs.md

 *22 Jun 2016*

-I'm sitting here at the International Coral Reef Symposium in Hawaii.
+I'm sitting here at the **International Coral Reef Symposium in Hawaii**.
 Looking at all the exciting graphs, data and analysis going up got me thinking: what are the key Rstats tools coral reef scientists should learn?

 Starting out with Rstats can be overwhelming because there are so many tools and packages available (but check out some of the free courses on [my page](http://www.seascapemodels.org/Rstats/index.html#page_content)).
 So here is a quick list of the key tools (packages and R functions) you should learn.